DanDias/hexo-theme-weightless/README.md

 If you want search support with this theme, install `hexo-generator-lunr`.
 After the installation, do `hexo generate` again, and you will have this feature enable automagically.

+* Caveat
+  * If you use `npm install hexo-generator-lunr`, it will install the package from [o2team](https://github.com/o2team/hexo-generator-lunr), which only indexes the excerpt of post.
+  * Therefore, if you want full text search, use [my fork](https://github.com/zllovesuki/hexo-generator-lunr).

 ---

 Inspired by [hexo-theme-next](https://github.com/iissnan/hexo-theme-next).
 Many thanks.